MoeinAbtahi/WALL/README.md

   - Computes metrics like precision, recall, F1 score, BLEU, and ROUGE.
   - Provides a detailed assessment of how closely the revised code matches the original.

-## Routes

-### 1. `/sonarqube`
+### **2.8. `/sonarqube` Route**

-This route handles fetching issues from SonarQube and saving them to a CSV file.
+This route handles fetching unresolved issues from SonarQube and saving them to a CSV file.

-- **Methods**: GET, POST
+- **Methods**: `GET`, `POST`
-- **Steps**:
+- **Functionality**:
-  1. Provides a form to enter SonarQube details.
+  1. Displays a form for entering SonarQube details.
-  2. Fetches unresolved issues from SonarQube based on the provided details.
+  2. Retrieves unresolved issues from SonarQube based on the provided details.
-  3. Allows saving the issues in a CSV file.
+  3. Saves the fetched issues into a structured CSV file for further processing.

+---

-### 2. `/Code_Issue_Reviser`
+### **2.9. `/Code_Issue_Reviser` Route**

-This route handles the process of uploading a CSV file, interacting with OpenAI’s API to revise code issues, and updating the UI with results.
+This route facilitates the process of uploading a CSV file containing code issues, interacting with OpenAI’s API for revision, and updating the UI with results.

-- **Methods**: GET, POST
+- **Methods**: `GET`, `POST`
-- **Steps**:
+- **Functionality**:
-  1. Upload and process a CSV file containing code issues.
+  1. Uploads and processes a CSV file containing code issues.
-  2. Generate a prompt for the OpenAI API based on selected issues.
+  2. Extracts relevant issues and generates a structured prompt for OpenAI’s API.
-  3. Send the prompt to OpenAI and retrieve the revised code.
+  3. Sends the prompt to OpenAI, retrieves the revised code, and updates the interface with improved code suggestions.

+---

-### 3. `/Code_Comparer`
+### **3. `/Code_Comparer` Route**

-This route compares the original and revised versions of a file, calculating and displaying differences and evaluation metrics.
+This route compares the original and revised versions of a file, providing visual differences and evaluation metrics to assess code improvements.

-- **Methods**: GET, POST
+- **Methods**: `GET`, `POST`
-- **Steps**:
+- **Functionality**:
-  1. Upload a CSV file with file details.
+  1. Uploads a CSV file containing file details.
-  2. Select files for comparison.
+  2. Selects files for comparison and extracts their contents.
-  3. Highlight code differences and display comparison metrics.
+  3. **Highlights Differences**: Uses a color-coded HTML format to display added and removed lines.
+  4. **Computes Evaluation Metrics**:
+     - Calculates precision, recall, F1 score, BLEU, and ROUGE scores.
+     - Provides a quantitative assessment of the similarity between the original and revised code versions.

 ## How to Use